gwhn/notes/README.md

 - Paragraphs should not contain more than 6 sentences.

-- Make searches more effective by using one word consistently over alternates.
+- Make searches more effective by using one word consistently where alternates exist.